Lehigh works to adhere to religious observations - The Brown & White

 Shrivastava said she had a major assignment due during Diwali and emailed her professor.
 Anand also had an exam the day after Diwali.

 Shrivastava said they didn’t necessarily give her an accommodation since they always drop two of the lowest-graded exams, so she was told she could just miss the test and drop the grade.
-But, she ended up taking the test anyway.
+S ended up taking the exam anyway.

 “Obviously I would take the time out and do it rather than just not do it and get a zero,” Shrivastava said.

-Shrivastava is an international student and said that in India, students have a five-day break for Diwali similar to Thanksgiving break, but since they don’t receive time off, they celebrate the evening of Diwali instead.
+Shrivastava is an international student and said in India, students have a five-day break for Diwali similar to Thanksgiving break, but since they don’t receive time off at Lehigh, they celebrate the evening of Diwali instead.

 “Our winter break, Christmas falls in there, and Diwali is like our Christmas, and we don’t have that off,” Anand said.
 “It makes it difficult for us to observe our holidays that have meant a lot to us throughout our whole life.”